Revised Flood Studies

 The Western Downs has an unfortunate history of major flooding events.
 In 2022, we experienced five separate major flooding events causing $180M in road damage throughout the region.

 Council is updating its riverine flood studies for Chinchilla, Dalby, Jandowae, Miles, Tara and Wandoan to improve future flood risk management and resilience in our region.
-The revised flood study will use modern technology, best practices in hydrology, and new modelling methodology to improve regional flood plain mapping in these towns since they were last developed in 2014.
+The revised flood studies will use modern technology, best practices in hydrology, and new modelling methodology to improve regional flood plain mapping in these towns since they were last developed in 2014.

 The revised flood studies will: